 - Sprinkle chops with salt, paprika and pepper.
 In a shallow bowl, whisk egg and water.
 Place flour and bread crumbs in separate shallow bowls.
 Dip pork in the flour, egg mixture, then bread crumbs.

-- In a large skillet, cook chops over medium heat in remaining oil for 4-5 minutes on each side or until crisp and juices run clear.
+- In a large skillet, cook chops over medium heat in remaining oil until crisp and juices run clear, 4-5 minutes on each side.
 Stir basil into mushroom sauce; serve over pork.
-Yield: 2 servings.

 Nutrition Facts1 pork chop with 1/3 cup sauce: 646 calories, 42g fat (16g saturated fat), 202mg cholesterol, 601mg sodium, 20g carbohydrate (3g sugars, 2g fiber), 42g protein.